PoorBillionaire/Windows-Prefetch-Parser/README.rst

 Features
 ---------
 * Specify a single prefetch file or a directory of prefetch files
-* CSV support
+* CSV
-* Limited Windows 10 support
+* (Limited) Windows 10 support
 * Sort a directory of Prefetch files by all execution timestamps
-* (Mostly) cross-platform: Windows 10 prefetch files must be parsed from a Windows 8+ workstation
+* Cross-platform: Windows 10 prefetch files must be parsed from a Windows 8+ workstation

 Command-Line Options